dune73/katacoda-scenarios/tutorial-1/step3.md

-## Step 3 - Downloading the source code and verifying the checksum

 We’ll now download the program code from the internet.
 This can be done by downloading it directly from Apache in a browser or, to save the Apache Project’s bandwidth, by using wget to get it from a mirror.

 Move back to the apache source code folder: